pmelsted/bifrost/doc/tutorial/Intro.md

 Function `CompactedDBG::add()` takes as input a string (a DNA sequence) and inserts it in the graph.
 The function takes care of splitting the input sequence into unitigs.
 Since it is the first time we modify a graph, here are two properties of Bifrost to keep in mind:

 - Bifrost graphs are always compacted, no matter what.
 If you edit the graph by adding sequences, removing unitigs or merging graphs, Bifrost will *always* take care of compacting the graph.
 It is not possible to have an intermediate state where a Bifrost graph is not compacted.
 - Most functions in the Bifrost API have an optional parameter *verbose* for printing information messages about the execution of the function.
 By default, `verbose=false` so no information messages are printed.
-By seeting it to `true`, information message will be printed to the standard output `stdout`.
+By setting it to `true`, information message will be printed to the standard output `stdout`.

 ## Finding a ***k***-mer